 The LCO investigates claims involving wage theft, retaliation, child labor, licensing, and other California labor law standards.

-Eligibility: A worker must have an active investigation or enforcement action against their employer with the LCO in order to request an SOI.
+Eligibility: A worker must have an active investigation or enforcement action against their employer with the LCO in order to request a SOI.
 Cases that have been closed will not qualify.

-How to Submit Request: An advocate can submit an SOI request to the LCO by sending an email to LCOstatementrequests@dir.ca.gov with the subject line “Request for Submission of Statement of Interest”
+How to Submit Request: A worker or their representative can submit an SOI request to the LCO by sending an email to LCOstatementrequests@dir.ca.gov with the subject line “Request for Submission of Statement of Interest.”

 The request should include: